DevOps vs GitOps: 4 Benefits you must know to Master the Methodologies

 As DevOps brings the entire team together and fosters a collaborative environment, the whole team becomes responsible for delivering and handling stability and new features.
 As DevOps involves a shared codebase, continuous integration and testing, and automated deploys, the problems — in infrastructure, application code, or configuration — are exposed much earlier in the process.
 As the issues are detected at early stages, handling them becomes easier.
 This leads the way for stable, productive operating environments.

 With a solid DevOps strategy, businesses can benefit from cost savings.
-There are a number of ways in which DevOps leads to cost savings –
+There are several ways in which DevOps leads to cost savings –

 - 1. Software Release Costs

 The software release cycles can be automated with DevOps.
 Automating the pipeline means faster releases and reduced iterations.
-It also cuts the manpower required.
+It also cuts the workforce required.
 To sum this up, DevOps slashes software release costs!

 2. Network Downtime Costs